Lauriston Road Cemetery: History

 Janet Samson who had lived in the lodge.

-Grave Records
+Grave records

 In autumn 2025 Willesden Jewish Cemetery and Caring for God's Acre ran volunteer project to preserve the heritage of the burial ground.
 Online training sessions and onsite activity aimed to record and photograph the gravestones to ensure that the names and stories in this important cemetery are remembered for future generations.

 Buildings and architecture

-The lodge (deigned by H H Collins), walls and gates built in 1870 remain at the entrance to the grounds.
+The lodge (designed by H H Collins), walls and gates built in 1870 remain at the entrance to the grounds.

 The lodge had for many years been used as the residence of the cemetery keeper, after their passing it has been privately let with some record of it being used as a doctor's surgery as well as offices in 2021.
 As of 2025 the building is residential once again.